penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-classroomssets.md

 engineInputGHCSchema#/properties/ghcData/properties/classRoomsSets
 ```

-A divisions of classrooms, group by characteristics or organizational needs.
+A division of the classrooms, grouped by organizational characteristics or needs.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |